 - Click Apply.

-- If you’re interested in having a different background and not a custom background, select one of the images available on Microsoft Teams after selected Show background effects.
+- If you are interested in having a different background and not a custom background, select one of the images available on Microsoft Teams after selected Apply background effects.

-- To remove the background effect, go to the three-dot icon and click Show background effects and click on the none icon and hit the Apply button.
+- To remove the background effect, go to the More options and click Apply background effects and click on the none icon and hit the Apply button.

 Congratulations!
-Now you know how to effectively use Microsoft teams filters.
+Now you know on how to effectively use Microsoft teams filters.